promanenko/gigaspaces-sbp-jekyll/spring-data-repository.markdown

-This part of the document explains how to configure and using XAP Repositories with Spring Data.
-While one can try to directly operate with `GigaSpace` created from the previous section to perform read and write operations, it is generally easier to use Spring Data Repositories for the same purposes.
-This approach significantly reduces the amount of boilerplate code from your data-access layer as well as gives you more flexibility and cleaner code which is easy to read and support. `GigaSpace` will be still available with `space()` method at `XapRepository` interface.
+This part of the documentation explains how to configure and use Repositories with Spring Data.
+You can operate directly with the `GigaSpace` bean created in the previous section to perform read and write operations.
+It is easier to use Spring Data Repositories for the same purposes.
+This approach significantly reduces the amount of boilerplate code from your data-access layer as well as gives you more flexibility and cleaner code which is easy to read and support.
+The `GigaSpace` bean is still available with the `space()` method at the `XapRepository` interface.

 {%note%}
 Spring Data XAP supports all Spring Data Commons configuration features like exclude filters, standalone configuration, manual wiring, etc. For more details on how to apply them, please, refer to [Creating Repository Instances](http://docs.spring.io/spring-data/commons/docs/current/reference/html/#repositories.create-instances).
 {%endnote%}

-To start with handy Spring Data XAP features you will need to create your repository interface extending `XapRepository` and tell Spring Container to look for such classes.
+Before using Spring Data XAP features you will need to create your repository interface extending `XapRepository` and tell the Spring Container to look for such classes.

 {%note%}
 Spring Data XAP does not support `ignoreCase` and `nullHandling` in query expressions and `Sort`.